Tiny Homes and RVs

-As currently developed the main elements of the concept include:
+As developed the main elements of the concept included:

 - In the LR 7.5 and LR 12 zones, 1 (one) tiny home on wheels or RV could be placed behind the primary home on a property after submitting a permit application to site the unit and separate permits for the required utilities.

 - A tiny home on wheels or RV would be required to have permitted utility connections, including water, sewer, and electricity.

 - The unit must be on an approved pad and within the setbacks of the zone.

 - The two images below outline where a tiny home could go, as well as the utility connections.